quasarframework/quasar/fastclick/README.md

 * [basic use](http://ftlabs.github.com/fastclick/examples/layer.html) showing the increase in perceived responsiveness
 * [triggering focus](http://ftlabs.github.com/fastclick/examples/focus.html) on an input element from a `click` handler
 * [input element](http://ftlabs.github.com/fastclick/examples/input.html) which never receives clicks but gets fast focus

-## Tests ##

-There are no automated tests.
-The files in `tests/` are manual reduced test cases.
-We've had a think about how best to test these cases, but they tend to be very browser/device specific and sometimes subjective which means it's not so trivial to test.

 ## Credits and collaboration ##